maduyen/VoteChain/README.md

 ## Tech Stack

-1) ResilientDB - A cutting-edge blockchain technology chosen for its robustness and immutability, providing secure, transparent, and tamper-resistant data storage essential for our electronic voting system.
+1) **ResilientDB** - A cutting-edge blockchain technology chosen for its robustness and immutability, providing secure, transparent, and tamper-resistant data storage essential for our electronic voting system.
-2) GraphQL - Utilised for efficient and versatile data querying, offering a streamlined interface to access blockchain based information.
+2) **GraphQL** - Utilised for efficient and versatile data querying, offering a streamlined interface to access blockchain based information.
 Implemented Fetch Transaction, Post Transaction and Send Request APIs using GraphQL.
-3) React.js - It was utilized for building composable and interactive user interface within the VoteChain platform, facilitating the creation of modular components and seamless UI interactions.
+3) **React.js** - It was utilized for building composable and interactive user interface within the VoteChain platform, facilitating the creation of modular components and seamless UI interactions.
-4) Material UI - A responsive UI design library complementing React.js, ensured a consistent and visually appealing layout across various devices and screen sizes.
+4) **Material UI** - A responsive UI design library complementing React.js, ensured a consistent and visually appealing layout across various devices and screen sizes.
-5) Node.js - It forms the foundational infrastructure for the VoteChain back end, managing server-side logic and acting as an intermediary between the user interface and ResilientDB blockchain
+5) **Node.js** - It forms the foundational infrastructure for the VoteChain back end, managing server-side logic and acting as an intermediary between the user interface and ResilientDB blockchain

+## Steps to run the system

+Please follow the detailed procedure below and ensure that every step is successful.

+### Setup Python3.10
+Ensure you have Python3.10, otherwise download it and set it up as default.

 ## Installation